Local Food Directories

 USDA's Local Food Directories help you locate farmers markets, on-farm markets, CSAs, and food hubs.
 The directories are managed and operated by the Agricultural Marketing Service (AMS), a USDA agency with the core mission of facilitating the fair and efficient marketing of U.S. agricultural products.

-To better connect farmers and buyers, and enhance awareness of available local food sources, USDA is creating three new Local Food Directories for community-supported agriculture operations (CSAs), food hubs and on-farm markets by building on the popular and comprehensive National Farmers Market Directory.
+To better connect farmers and buyers, and enhance awareness of available local food sources, USDA has created three new Local Food Directories for community-supported agriculture operations (CSAs), food hubs and on-farm markets by building on the popular and comprehensive National Farmers Market Directory.

-USDA is currently requesting that managers and owners of local food entities enter their business information in the new directories.
-If you operate a local food enterprise, please click the “Add or Update a Listing” button to enter your business information for your CSA, food hub or on-farm market in the directories.
+USDA continues to request that managers and owners of local food entities enter/update their business information in the directories.
+If you operate a local food enterprise and do not have it listed in the specific directory, please click the “Add or Update a Listing” button to enter current business information for your farmers market, CSA, food hub or on-farm market.

-Each directory will provide vital information about listed enterprises, including a mapped location, operating hours, months of operation, the types of products available, number of farmers at each market and the accepted forms of payment.
+Each directory provides vital information about listed enterprises, including a mapped location, operating hours, months of operation, the types of products available, number of farmers at each market and the accepted forms of payment.